Biology and sexual orientation: Sexually dimorphic nuclei in the anterior hypothalamus

 LeVay also conducted some of these early researches.
 He studied four groups of neurons in the hypothalamus called INAH1, INAH2, INAH3 and INAH4.
 This was a relevant area of the brain to study, because of evidence that it played a role in the regulation of sexual behaviour in animals, and because INAH2 and INAH3 had previously been reported to differ in size between men and women.

 He obtained brains from 41 deceased hospital patients.
 The subjects were classified into three groups.
 The first group comprised 19 gay men who had died of AIDS-related illnesses.
 The second group comprised 16 men whose sexual orientation was unknown, but whom the researchers presumed to be heterosexual.
 Six of these men had died of AIDS-related illnesses.
 The third group was of six women whom the researchers presumed to be heterosexual.
 One of the women had died of an AIDS-related illness.

 The HIV-positive people in the presumably heterosexual patient groups were all identified from medical records as either intravenous drug abusers or recipients of blood transfusions.
 Two of the men who identified as heterosexual specifically denied ever engaging in a homosexual sex act.
 The records of the remaining heterosexual subjects contained no information about their sexual orientation; they were assumed to have been primarily or exclusively heterosexual "on the basis of the numerical preponderance of heterosexual men in the population".

 LeVay found no evidence for a difference between the groups in the size of INAH1, INAH2 or INAH4.
 However, the INAH3 group appeared to be twice as big in the heterosexual male group as in the gay male group; the difference was highly significant, and remained significant when only the six AIDS patients were included in the heterosexual group.
 The size of INAH3 in the homosexual men's brains was comparable to the size of INAH3 in the heterosexual women's brains.

-William Byne and colleagues attempted to identify the size differences reported in INAH 1–4 by replicating the experiment using brain sample from other subjects: 14 HIV-positive homosexual males, 34 presumed heterosexual males (10 HIV-positive), and 34 presumed heterosexual females (9 HIV-positive).
+William Byne and colleagues attempted to identify the size differences reported in INAH 1–4 by replicating the experiment using brain samples from other subjects: 14 HIV-positive homosexual males, 34 presumed heterosexual males (10 HIV-positive), and 34 presumed heterosexual females (9 HIV-positive).
 The researchers found a significant difference in INAH3 size between heterosexual men and heterosexual women.
 The INAH3 size of the homosexual men was apparently smaller than that of the heterosexual men, and larger than that of the heterosexual women, though neither difference quite reached statistical significance.